This wouldn’t necessarily be a problem if weight loss after pregnancy was easy, but that isn’t the case.

 If you’re reading this then you are likely suffering from weight loss resistance after pregnancy.

-And by weight loss resistance I am referring to a condition which makes weight loss difficult (and even feels impossible).
+And by weight loss resistance I am referring to a condition that makes weight loss difficult (and even feels impossible).

 But why is it difficult to lose weight after you have a baby or in the postpartum period?